-1. Start by adding the "Description:" label to the view, as shown in Figure 8-12.
+1. Start by adding "Description:" text to the view, as shown in Figure 8-13.

-Figure 8-12.
+Figure 8-13.
 Adding a new Label object for the description

-Next, add the Text View object to the Detail Scene, as shown in Figure 8-13.
+Next, add the Text View object to the detail view, as shown in Figure 8-14.
 The advantage the Text View object has is that it's easy to display multiple lines of text.
 While the Label object can display multiple lines, it's not as clean as the Text View object.

-Figure 8-13.
-Adding a Text View to the Detail View
+Figure 8-14.
+Adding a Text View to the detail view

-■ Note By default, the Text View control is filled with all kinds of seemingly random text.
+Note By default, the Text View control is filled with all kinds of seemingly random text.
 This text is called Lorem Ipsum text.
 If you ever need to fill up a page with text, you can find any number of Lorem Ipsum generators on the Web.
 As for the Text View control, the text can stay as it is since you'll remove it during runtime.
 Plus, if it's cleared, it becomes a little more difficult spotting exactly where the Text View control is on the screen-it's white on white!

 3. For the program to take advantage of the Text View, you'll need to create an outlet for it, just like you did for the title and description.
 Simply Controldrag the Text View to your DetailViewController file, as you did earlier.
 Name this variable descriptionTextView.
-The finished variable portion of DetailViewController will look like Listing 8-10.
+The finished variable portion of detailViewController will look like Listing 8-10.

 Listing 8-10.
-Adding an Outlet for the Text View to Hold a Description import UIKit class DetailViewController: UIViewController {
+Adding an Outlet for the Text View to Hold a Description class DetailViewController: UIViewController {